iterative/dvc.org/content/docs/studio/user-guide/views/explore-experiments.md

   your project structure will not take up space in your view anymore.
 To hide a commit or branch, click on the 3-dot menu next to the commit or branch name and click on `Hide commit` (or `Hide branch`).
-- **DVC Studio auto-hides non-experiments:** DVC Studio identifies commits that do not change metrics and will auto-hide such non-experiment commits.
+- **DVC Studio auto-hides irrelevant commits:** DVC Studio identifies commits that do not change metrics and will auto-hide such commits.
 - **Unhide commits:** You can unhide commits as needed, so that you don't lose any experimentation history.
 To display all hidden commits, click on the `Show hidden commits` toggle (refer [the above gif](#display-preferences)).